 - know about digital working methods, and implementing the service standard

-As Emma Stace, DfE’s Chief Digital Officer, said in her post a few weeks ago, that the lab specialises in helping DfE colleagues make the shift from writing policy to designing policy, basing policy decisions on user research and data and learning from real circumstances in the real world.
+As Emma Stace, DfE’s Chief Digital Officer, said in her post a few weeks ago, the lab specialises in helping DfE colleagues make the shift from writing policy to designing policy.
+These policy decisions are then based on user research, data, and learning from real circumstances in the real world.

 Helping teams do user-centred policy design

 Lab members work directly with teams across DfE.
 Sometimes just for a few days, or sometimes embedded within those teams for weeks or months at a time.
 It gives teams as much help as they need, and as much as they ask for - without taking over.